ErfanNahidi/ErfanNahidi/README.md

-# who I am?
+# Who I am?

-Hello everyone, I'm Erfan 👋👋👋
+Hello, I'm Erfan 👋

-A 22-year-old student who loves encryption method, math , Machine learning 💻💻🧠🧠

-who was a Cisco and SOC and Linux expert 💻

-A Linux fanatic who loves Debian and Arch ❤️‍🔥🥊
+A passionate Data Engineer and Big Data enthusiast with a deep interest in AI, Machine Learning, and uncovering hidden patterns in complex data.
+Currently diving into Spark and Big Data technologies while constantly sharpening my skills in Python, SQL, and data-driven solutions.

+With a strong foundation in networking, Linux, and cybersecurity, I have a history of working with cutting-edge technologies.
+Previously, I worked as a network administrator for Iran's National Post Data Center and as a SOC and Linux administrator for the Ports and Maritime Organization of Iran.

+---

-# MY Skills courses ? 💻
+# My Skills

-CCNA R ans S

-CCNA SEC

-BAsh Scripting

-CEH and PwK

-LPIC-2 💻

-SANS 503

-PYTHON ❤️‍🔥
+💻 **Programming & Data Engineering**
+- Python, SQL, Spark
+- Data Preprocessing & Data Visualization
+- Machine Learning (scikit-learn, Pandas, NumPy)
+- Web Scraping

+🖥️ **System & Network Administration**
+- Linux (Debian, Arch)
+- Networking (CCNA, SCCNA, LPI, LPIC-2)
+- Security (CEH, PwK)

+---

-# Where did I work before? 💼
+# Where Have I Worked?
+💼 **Network Administrator**

-Network administrator of the central data center of National Post of Iran
+Central Data Center, National Post of Iran

+💼 **SOC & Linux Administrator**
-Soc and Linux admin of Iran Ports and Maritime Organization
+Ports and Maritime Organization of Iran

+---